Civil Partnership before a Notary

 Rights of the common-law partner

-If you have a formal relationship, you may wonder what rights you would obtain by being a domestic partner.
-Focusing on the rights that domestic partners have in Catalonia, it should be noted that the general idea is that domestic partners are treated almost the same as married couples.
-The rights of domestic partners in Catalonia are as follows:
+If you have a formal relationship, you may wonder what rights you would obtain by being a civil partner.
+Focusing on the rights that civil partners have in Catalonia, it should be noted that the general idea is that civil partners are treated almost the same as married couples.
+The rights of civil partners in Catalonia are as follows:

-- Right to intestate succession of their domestic partner, after the children, and only in the absence of a will designating another heir.
+• Right to intestate succession of their civil partner, after the children, and only in the absence of a will designating another heir.

-- Possibility of receiving widow’s/widower’s pensions, where applicable.
+• Possibility of receiving widow’s or widower’s pensions, where applicable.

-- Obtaining 15 calendar days off upon registering as a Domestic Partnership (due to decree-law 5/2023).
+• Obtaining 15 calendar days off upon registering as a Civil Partnership (due to decree-law 5/2023).

 Registered partnership with a foreigner: de facto union in Barcelona